 Note: Accelerators programs can, in their own right, apply for a private binding ruling from the ATO.
 If in doubt you should contact the program administrator and request that they do this on behalf of all cohorts and startups attending the program.

-We are aware that Blue Chili, Slingshot, The Energy Accelerator and Collective Campus hold ESIC PBRs at the time of writing.
-These favorable rulings are time limited and apply for specific tax years only.
+We are aware that Antler, Blue Chili, Slingshot, The Energy Accelerator, CERI and Collective Campus have gained time limited ESIC PBRs at the time of writing.
+These favourable rulings are time limited and apply for specific tax years only.